 Vomiting and diarrhea can be troublesome symptoms but they are also common with stomach viruses.
-So how do you know when you should seek medical attention for your vomiting or diarrhea and when it's okay to treat it at home?
+So how do you know when you should see a doctor for your vomiting or diarrhea and when it's okay to treat it at home?
 These tips should help.

 You should seek medical attention immediately if you have vomiting or diarrhea and: